 12. It's Not All Black and White

-What they usually mean is "shut up and stop being so emotional."
-But once I'm wound up, I've got to go.
+What they usually mean is "Shut up and stop being so emotional."
+But once I'm wound up, I've got to let it go.
 My brain and my mouth react to a giant biological burst of adrenaline.

 I'm not just talking about being mouthy or LOUD.
 I might have some subject or story I'm compelled to express; the story and the way I express myself are inappropriate.
 But it's like falling down a hill.
 The longer it goes on, the worse it gets, and the greater my inability to "stop it."
 The words that come out of my mouth have simmered in my emotional state, and boiled over, like unattended soup left on the highest heat setting.
 I create a yucky, damaging mess.
 Often, what I say and do are things one would want to take back.
 However, once said or done, the damage strikes.

-Like an invisible snake slithering through a field of grass, pausing only to strike and inflict venom, what happens is a surprise to me.
-My victim is often left in mouth-gaping, inexpressable shock.
+Like an invisible snake slithering through a field of tall grass, pausing only to strike and inflict venom, what happens to me is a surprise.
+Any companion is often left in mouth-gaping, inexpressible shock.

 Usually, I am easy-going, polite, and tactful.
 If you are familiar with the professional and succinct Dr. Jekyll, and his bawdy and cruel Mr. Hyde, you would think I had drunk his evil elixir.
 It's not a matter of having partaken of an excessive amount of alcohol, though my behavior would be recognized as that of a drunk out of control.
 Otherwise, if someone hadn't seen me having one of my fits, they would swear I was a polite little shrinking violet wallflower.